December 18, 2024

 In the ideal, symmetrical case, the planet orbits around its star on a circular orbit and - provided its orbital plane lies on the observer's line of sight - changes the starlight in a characteristic way.
 If the planet is in front of the star, the star is dimmed.
 As the phase curve progresses, the observer sees an increasingly large part of the planet's surface, which is heated or reflected by the incident radiation from the star.
 In the case of the planetary system WASP-167, the conditions are more complicated: the light curve in the vicinity of the eclipse is asymmetrical:

-Top: modelated light curve with transit and eclipse (red) Centre: light curve in the vicinity of the eclipse (orbital phase =0.5), various contributions as the cause of the asymmetry are marked in colour Bottom: deviation of the simulated light curve from the measurements.
+Top: Entire light curve with deep transit and shallow eclipse feature.
+Centre: light curve in the vicinity of the eclipse (orbital phase =0.5), various contributions as the cause of the asymmetry are marked in colour Bottom: deviation of the simulated light curve from the measurements.

 Credit: